EricVincitore/Bamazon/README.md

 ## Overview

+Welcome to Bamazon!
+This app lets the user shop for items from the Bamazon database and complete purchases of interesting products from one location.

 ### Instructions

 1. After you have pulled hte repository navigate to the folder in your terminal and run the following commands to install node and the required dependencies.